evan108108/gitsome/README.md

 ```

 ##Create a date
-* Step 1: In your branches `date` folder create a file with the name of the user you wish to date
+* Step 1: In your branches `dates` folder create a file with the name of the user you wish to date
 * Step 2: Commit and push to your branch
 * Step 3: Submit a pull request to the user you wish to date.